Tile waste factor: how much extra to buy

 Does tile size affect waste?

-It can.
-Large tiles can waste more in small or irregular spaces, while smaller tiles can waste more if patterns require matching.
+Yes.
+Large tiles can waste more in small or irregular spaces, while small tiles can waste more when patterns require matching or when you have many cuts and trim details.
+Room shape and layout usually matter more than the tile size alone.

 Related